 Now the state is taking a new approach to try and dismantle the camp by doing sweeps side by side with the city.

 "We will be enforcing park closure and the city and other state agencies will be enforcing their laws in order to actually try and address the problem in a more holistic way," said Garett Kamemoto, Hawaii Community Development Authority.

-Dual enforcement will begin when the park closes Sunday night.
+Dual enforcement will begin when the park closes Sunday night at 10 p.m.
 The area will remain off limits until January 8th while crews make repairs.
 A new security detail will be in charge of making sure everyone is out of all Hawaii Community Development Authority Parks each night.

 In the meantime outreach workers are offering help to anyone who wants it.